Outliers and bounded rank perturbation for non-Hermitian random band matrices: Proof of Applications

-After a simple computation, we see that we can find a constant $V_N=1+O(N^{-1})$ such that $Y:=V_N\widetilde{X}_N$ satisfies all the assumptions in Theorem \ref{nongaussianmastertheorem}.
-Then we have proven no outlier and finite rank perturbation theorems (i.e. the first and second conclusions of Theorem \ref{TheEllipticTheorem}) for the matrix $Y$.
-By definition of $V_N$, this implies the same limit of outlying eigenvalues for $\widetilde{X}_N$.
-(To be more specific, we determine outlying eigenvalues of $(d_N)^{-1/2}V_N\widetilde{X}_N+V_NC_N$, but the eigenvalues of the latter matrix are eigenvalues of $(d_N)^{-1/2}\widetilde{X}_N+C_N$ multiplied by $V_N$; and eigenvalues of $V_NC_N$ are eigenvalues of $C_N$ multiplied by $V_N$.
-Finally use $V_N=1+O(N^{-1})$.)
-Since $X_N=\widetilde{X}_N$ eventually almost surely, this completes the proof for $(d_N)^{-1/2}X_N$. \end{proof}
+(all the assumptions in Theorem \ref{nongaussianmastertheorem}), with $V_N$ chosen such that the variance is exactly doubly stochastic.
+By \eqref{ASSTATEMENT} we have Since we have proven no outlier and finite rank perturbation theorems (i.e. the first and second conclusions of Theorem \ref{TheEllipticTheorem}) for the matrix $\widetilde{H}$, as we have $V_N\to 1$, this implies the same limit of outlying eigenvalues for $H$.
+The details are given as follows: